LLNL/benchpark/docs/4-benchpark-setup.rst

 Select a benchmark experiment to run, along with the programming model to use, and a system to run them on.
 Also choose the workspace for your experiment::

-  $ ./benchpark setup benchmark/ProgrammingModel system /output/path/to/workspace_root
+  $ benchpark setup benchmark/ProgrammingModel system /output/path/to/workspace_root

 where: